j-marple-dev/SLAMBOX-SDK/docs/getting_started/slambox_setting.md

 $LIDAR_TYPE 1#
 ```

-### Save Configurations {#FlexXlamSettingsWithSerial-ConfigureFlexXlam-SaveConfigurations}
+### Save Configurations {#SLAMBOXSettingsWithSerial-ConfigureSLAMBOX-SaveConfigurations}

 - Configurtaion can be saved by command `SAVE` or `START`

 - The command `SAVE` just save the configuration

-- The command `START` finish the configuration and start the *FlexXlam*
+- The command `START` finish the configuration and start the *SLAMBOX*

 ```
 # save configuration
 $SAVE#

-# save and start FlexXlam
+# save and start SLAMBOX
 $START#
 ```